superstarlifter/doc/docs/how_to/calculate.md

 <br>
 <br>

-- When we roll up by week we can see the Calculate before field calculate correctly whereas the Calculate After field is attempting to calculate the hours by the merged rate field
+- Rolled up by week we can see the *Calculate before* field calculate correctly whereas the *Calculate After* field is attempting to calculate the hours by the merged rate field